Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-This result allows one to better understand the dependence of the Lie bracket $[V_0, V_1]$ on the twist factor $\beta$ in Fig.~\ref{fig:isochronlie} in terms of orientation of the forcing vector field $V_1$ with respect to the isochrons.
+The dependence of the Lie bracket $[V_0, V_1]$ on the twist factor $\tilde \beta$ in Fig.~\ref{fig:isochronlie} is now understood thanks to Theorem~\ref{thm:isoHypo} in terms of orientation of the forcing vector field $V_1$ with respect to the isochrons.
 There, $V_1$ acts on the radial direction only.
 For $\beta = 0$ (upper panels), the isochrons are rectilinear and coincide with the integral curves of $V_1$.
-In agreement with Proposition \ref{prop:isoHypo}, the Lie bracket $[V_0, V_1]$ is also tangent to the isochrons.
-Thus, \bes \cup_{k \ge 1} \Span\{V(q): V \in \mathcal{V}_k\} = TW_s(p) \ne \mathbb{R}^2, \ees and the Kolmogorov operator $\mathcal{K}$ is not hypoelliptic, which explains the absence of phase diffusion on the upper right panel.
+In agreement with Theorem~\ref{thm:isoHypo}, the Lie bracket $[V_0, V_1]$ is also tangent to the isochrons.
+Thus, \bes \cup_{k \ge 1} \Span\{V(q): V \in \mathcal{V}_k\} = TW_{ss}(p) \ne \mathbb{R}^2, \ees and the Kolmogorov operator $\mathcal{K}$ is not hypoelliptic, which explains the absence of phase diffusion on the upper right panel.
 For $\beta \ne 0$ (lower panels), however, the stochastic field $V_1$ is not tangent to the isochrons anymore.
 As a consequence and in agreement with (\ref{eq:LieBracketRadial}), the Lie bracket $[V_0, V_1]$ is able to span the azimuthal direction, so that the H\"ormander condition (\ref{eq:HCondition}) is fulfilled.
 It follows that the Kolmogorov operator $\mathcal{K}$ is hypoelliptic, by H\"ormander's theorem, which is {\mk manifested} by the occurrence of phase diffusion in the lower right panel {\mk of Fig.~\ref{fig:isochronlie}.}